 Summary : Embark on an expedition to South America, Patagonia, Falkland Islands—and Antarctica.
 Experience the dynamic South American city of Montevideo, see sheep grazing next to penguins in the Falkland Islands, then cross the Drake Passage to the remote white wilderness of Antarctica.
-Enjoy full expedition days with optional activities such as kayaking, then return to the ship for daily science lectures, a Young Explorers children's program, and photography workshops.
+Enjoy full expedition days with optional activities such as kayaking, then return to the ship for activities such as science lectures and a Young Explorers children's program.

 Enjoy an overnight stay in Montevideo, the vibrant capital of Uruguay, before you explore the city the following day.
 Montevideo boasts colorful cultural diversity, with a picturesque blend of colonial Spanish, Italian, and Art Deco architectural styles.
 Long considered one of South America's most interesting cities, you can visit the Ciudad Vieja (Old Town) with its 18th century buildings, the vibrant Mercado del Puerto, the bustling Avenida 18 de Julio with its numerous theaters, museums and art galleries, and the stretch of white, sandy beaches surrounding the city before embarking your ship.

 Enjoy your first day onboard.
 Your expedition team will start with a lecture program covering history and the great explorers, marine biology, wildlife, oceanography, and climate change.
 Spend some time on deck, enjoy the sun, and look out for wildlife as the ship makes its way south.